 It depends on which part of the country the slab(s) are being shipped to, but typically anywhere between 1-3 weeks.
 Please contact our concierge for a more specific timeline depending on the shipping address.

 We work with third party logistics company that provides an insured carrier.

 Please use the address for the fabricator of your choosing.
 If you do not have a fabricator yet, you can still purchase the slabs and then e-mail our concierge service once you have decided on your fabrication partner.
 Please email the company name, address, phone number, and project manager name.
 Aria will coordinate shipment and notify you of the logistics.

 How will my material be delivered?

 LTL deliveries are curbside delivery unless a lift gate truck and/or pallet jack to your specified fabrication partner and are thereby authorized to inspect and accept condition on the material on your behalf as the final determination.
-The fabrication shop must have a forklift for unloading the materials at their facilities.
+The fabrication shop must have a forklift with a clamp for unloading the materials at their facilities.

 How do I advise if there is a material issue?

 Contact our concierge service within 24 hours of receipt of goods for any delivery discrepancies.